mjza/mra-core/README.md

-# Authorization service
+# Core API service

 ## Creation Steps
-1. Created a `mra-authorization` repository in GitHub
+1. Created a `mra-core` repository in GitHub
-2. Created a `mra-authorization` Heroku app and connected it to the repository.
+2. Created a `mra-core` Heroku app and connected it to the repository.
 3. Activated `Automatic deploys` in Heroku after connecting to the repository.
 4. Used `npm init -y` to initialize a new Node.js project.
 5. Installed Express, and PostgreSQL database client libraries.